0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 In the discussion the author describes exactly how he was able to connect the device, read the log output, and flash the device with custom firmware.
 This sounds to me to be pretty spot-on for what we're needing.

-Tuya has also made the SDK for the chipset open source availble [here](https://github.com/tuya/tuya-iotos-embeded-sdk-wifi-ble-bk7231t).
+Tuya has also made the SDK for the chipset open source available [here](https://github.com/tuya/tuya-iotos-embeded-sdk-wifi-ble-bk7231t).

 While searching for more information on the SDK and BK7231T chipset, I found:
 - [Light jailbreaking: exploiting Tuya IoT devices for fun and profit](https://rb9.nl/posts/2022-03-29-light-jailbreaking-exploiting-tuya-iot-devices/)

-In the write-up, the researchers describes how they went about finding a vulerability with the Tuya SDK allowing them to jailbreak the device and install custom firmware with OTA update.
+In the write-up, the researchers describe how they went about finding a vulnerability with the Tuya SDK allowing them to jailbreak the device and install custom firmware with OTA update.
 I was later able to find [the video](https://youtu.be/uZXSMUp2bgU) from their presentation at [MCH2022](https://mch2022.org/) regarding the vulnerability and after their disclosure to Tuya which I think is worth the watch.

 This thing is going to be fun!

 Now, getting back to business, I needed to be able to handle the plug without risk of being shocked by the AC portion of the device while also having access for wiring, so I removed a section of the case for a window.
-After modifying the case to accomodate wiring, I attached leads to the following connections on the chip:
+After modifying the case to accommodate wiring, I attached leads to the following connections on the chip:

 - VBAT 3.3v power
 - GND ground